drsdefundpolice/drsdefundpolice.github.io/media.md

 tags: media
 ---

-Doctors for Defunding Police started as a small initiative with a few doctors concerned about the toll anti-Black and anti-Indigenous policing was taking on the health of residents in the City of Toronto.
+Doctors for Defunding Police started as an initiative by a few doctors concerned about the toll anti-Black and anti-Indigenous policing was taking on the health of residents in the City of Toronto.

 Our open letter was released on June 25, 2020.
 It was a public letter directed to Toronto City Council and Mayor John Tory.